taw00/manuscript-css/README.md

   enable it.

   <a style="width: 25%; margin: 8px auto;" href="README-screenshot-jPDF-Tweak.png"><img src="README-screenshot-jPDF-Tweak.png"></a>
+- Poetry manuscripts don't have 2nd page+ of poem continuation blocks.
+Again, maybe in a few years as CSS matures.
 - There is a bug with page breaking.
 The CSS is configured to disallow page breaking in weird places, like between a chapter title and the prose, but those rules are ignored.
 I don't know why.
+In `manuscript.css`, there are some special-case stylings available to force the issue.
+Namely, the classes `force-break-before` and `force-break-after`.

 > Just remember, when you submit to an editor, they will likely have very
 > specific requirements for the format of your manuscript.
 The rule is: submit